inmank/meanAppStarter/README.md

+# DONT MAKE ANY CHANGES TO THIS BRANCH.
+THIS SHOULD USED AS A BASE IF YOU WANT TO START A NEW PROJECT

 # MEAN Stack Single Page Application Starter

 This is a repo for a starter appliation for a Single Page MEAN Stack application.
 Just download and install and you have a good foundation for building application.